|BSE: N.A.||Sector: N.A.|

-(1) As required by the Companies (Auditors' Report) Order 2016 (theOrder) issued by the Central Government of India in terms of sub section (11) of Section 143 ofthe Act we give in Annexure 1 a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.
+16. As required by the Companies (Auditors Report) Order 2016 (theOrder) issued by the Central Government of India in terms of section 143(11) of theAct we give in the Annexure A a statement on the matters specified in paragraphs 3 and 4of the Order.

-a.
-We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;
+a. we have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;

-b.
-In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+b. in our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-e.
-On the basis of written representations received from the directors as on March 312016 and taken on record by the Board of Directors none of the directors is disqualified as on 31stMarch 2019 from being appointed as a director in terms of Section 164(2) of the Act;
+e. on the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors is disqualified as on 31stMarch 2019 from being appointed as a director in terms of Section 164(2) of the Act;

-g.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+g. with respect to the other matters to be included in the Auditors Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:

-To The Independent Auditors Report of even date to the members of ArrowTextiles limited on the standalone financial statements for the year ended March 31 2016]
+To The Independent Auditors Report of even date to the members of Arrow TextilesLimited on the financial statements for the year ended 31st March 2019

 (i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.

-(vii) (a) The Company is generally regular in depositing with appropriate authorities undisputedstatutory dues including provident fund employees state insurance income taxsales tax gst service tax duty of customs duty of excise value added tax cess andany other material statutory dues as applicable to it.
+(vii) (a) The Company is regular in depositing with appropriate authorities undisputedstatutory dues including provident fund employees state insurance income taxsales tax gst service tax duty of customs duty of excise value added tax cess andany other material statutory dues as applicable to it.
 Further no undisputed amountspayable in respect thereof were outstanding at the year-end for a period of more than sixmonths from the date they became payable.